-and in Table 7.3A.1_1.5-1a for PC2 2UL CA configuration and CA configuration with single uplink carrier indicating power class 2 in TS 38.508-2 table A.4.3.2A.4.1-3.
+For inter-band carrier aggregation the throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annex A.2.2 with parameters specified in Table 7.3A.1_1.5-1a for PC2 2UL CA configuration and CA configuration with single uplink carrier with note 4 applied in table 5.5A.3.1-1 and UE indicating power class 2 in TS 38.508-2 table A.4.3.2A.4.1-3.

 The test requirement of configurations for CA operating band including Band n41 also apply for the corresponding CA operating bands with Band n90 replacing Band n41.